w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/InventoryManagement.rst

 Move a Pallet
 **************

-After clicking on **Move a Pallet** you should see a screen like the one below.
+After clicking on **Move a Pallet** from the *Main Menu* you should see a screen like the one below.
 This screen allows you to move the location of each pallet along with its boxes in the database records.
 Basically if you move a pallet you are also moving the boxes the pallet contains.

 .. image:: InventoryManagementImages/PMV2MovePalletF01_0_00_11Crop.png